Extreme Event Aware ($\eta$-) Learning: Introduction

 In this work we formulate a framework to address this problem.
-We develop a theoretically justifiable learning paradigm that allows generating statistically consistent, physically plausible, and unprecedented extreme events without the assumption that the available data contain any extreme events.
-It is named extreme-event-aware (e2a or eta) or $\eta$-learning.
-At its core, $\eta$-learning is an optimization framework built upon two ingredients: 1) incorporating into the training process \textit{a priori} available statistical information for an observable indicative of extremeness and 2) uncovering new, unencountered extreme events during the inference time.
-Specifically, $\eta$-learning takes advantage of statistical information for certain observable that is often available through e.g. asymptotic analysis for weakly nonlinear systems \cite{Tayfun1980, Weinan1999,Soong_Grigoriou93}, white noise approximation for systems under stochastic excitation \cite{Sobczyk91, Belenky2019}, Gibbs hypothesis \cite{Sullivan2009,lecun06,Zhu2019}, or simply through a dataset that consists of unlabeled data and cannot be used for training.
-However, even in cases where there is no such approximation available, one can hypothesize a distribution that can describe extreme events, e.g. generalized extreme value distribution, and understand what type of realizations would be consistent with the underlying dataset and the assumed statistical distribution.
+We develop a theoretically justifiable learning paradigm that allows the generation of statistically consistent, physically plausible, and unprecedented extreme events without the assumption that the available data contain any extreme events.
+We call it extreme-event-aware (e2a or eta) or $\eta$-learning.
+At its core, $\eta$-learning is an optimization framework built upon two ingredients: 1) incorporating into the training process a priori available statistical information for an observable indicative of extremeness and 2) uncovering new, unencountered extreme events at inference time.
+Specifically, $\eta$-learning takes advantage of statistical information for a certain observable that is often available through, e.g., asymptotic analysis for weakly nonlinear systems \cite{Tayfun1980, Weinan1999,Soong_Grigoriou93}, white noise approximation for systems under stochastic excitation \cite{Sobczyk91, Belenky2019}, Gibbs hypothesis \cite{Sullivan2009,lecun06,Zhu2019}, or simply through a dataset that consists of unlabeled data and cannot be used for training.
+However, even in cases where there is no such approximation available, one can hypothesize a distribution that can describe extreme events, e.g., a generalized extreme value distribution, and understand what type of realizations would be consistent with the underlying dataset and the assumed statistical distribution.
 In a nutshell, by properly incorporating prior statistical information into the workflow of data-driven models, $\eta$-learning allows for unveiling new scenarios that are physically meaningful and statistically consistent with the reference laws.